 A continued discussion about cutting-edge bankruptcy issues facing community associations across the country covering the latest cases, opinions, and trends in bankruptcies involving owners as debtors.
 Topics include reaffirmation agreements, objections to discharge and claims, recovery of attorneys’ fees, and motions for relief.

-Jacqueline D. Foster, Esq., Fiore, Racobs & Powers, Ivine, CAMelissa Francis, Esq., Zelmanski, Danner & Fioritto, PLLC, Plymouth, MIErin Maloney, Esq.*, Fiore, Racobs & Powers, Riverside, CA
+Jacqueline D. Foster, Esq., Fiore, Racobs & Powers, Ivine, CAMelissa D. Francis, Esq., Zelmanski, Danner & Fioritto, PLLC, Plymouth, MIErin A. Maloney, Esq.*, Fiore, Racobs & Powers, Riverside, CA

 Long-lasting client relationships are ideal, but turnover is common.
 Learn best practices for handling client relationship termination ethically and efficiently.
 Topics include attorney responsibilities during and after termination, property dissemination, invoice and overdue payment collection, and protocol for incoming counsel transition.

 David A. Firmin, Esq., Altitude Community Law, Lakewood, COMichael C. Kim, Esq.*, Michael C. Kim & Associates, Chicago, ILHoward J. Perl, Esq., AMS, PCAM, Becker, Davie, FL